Oru Kaidhiyin Diary: Plot

-The trio then frame David for Rosy's murder, lie in court and succeed.
-David gets sentenced to prison for killing his wife and vows revenge on the trio.
-He leaves his only son James with his close friend Velappan, who promises to raise David's son as a hardened thug, who will help David avenge Rosy's humiliation and death, and David's wrongful imprisonment.
-Upon release from prison, David sees that Velapan is a changed man, no longer engages in questionable activities, educated David's son, and raised him in a righteous way.
+Upon release from prison, David sees that Velapan is a wealthy man, educated David's son, and raised him in a righteous way.
 David's son James is now called "Shankar" and is a well-respected and courageous police inspector.
 David is upset at this news, knows he cannot count on Velapan and his own son, and vows his revenge against the trio who framed him by himself, without anyone's help.

-David comes to his old church and hidden from view behind the confession screen, confesses to the priest that he would kill 3 people, without naming them or himself.
-The priest informs this to the police, who publish the news in the press and try in vain to capture the unknown would-be killer.
-David starts his revenge; he tricks his way into Police Headquarters by posing as a priest who knows about the would-be killer and victims, and insists that he will only discuss matters with the now Superintendent of police (India) (SP) Viswanathan.
+Before embarking on his mission to avenge the trio, David goes to his church and preemptively confesses to the priest that he would kill 3 people who inform the police.
+David tricks his way into police headquarters by posing as a priest who knows about the would-be killer and victims, and insists that he will only discuss matters with the now Superintendent of police (India) Viswanathan.
 Although Shankar is suspicious and assigns a policeman to watch David while verifying his identity, David successfully manipulates Sharadha, the love of Shankar and the daughter of RajaManickam, the Deputy Inspector General of Police (DIG) to distract the policeman and succeeds in entering SP Viswanathan's office.
-He identifies himself and reminds the SP of his horrific betrayal and at gunpoint makes him call his friend, Dr. Unnikrishnan.
+He identifies himself and reminds the SP of his horrific betrayal and, at gunpoint, makes him call his friend, Dr. Unnikrishnan.
 He then sets up a Rube Goldbergian contraption—a hanging trap, tied to the office door.
-Dr. Unnikrishnan comes to the SP's office as planned and when he opens the door, SP Viswantahan is hanged and kicks out in the throes of death, watched by the aghast Dr. UnniKrishnan.
-David then escapes from the pursuing police led by Inspector Shankar.
-Unfortunately, David left clues in a tape-recorded conversation at SP Viswanathan's office, and Inspector Shankar investigates and identifies the other two victims as Dr. Unnikrishnan and Suryaprakasam.
+Dr. Unnikrishnan comes to the SP's office as planned, and when he opens the door, SP Viswantahan is hanged and kicked out in the throes of death, watched by the aghast Dr. UnniKrishnan.

+Shankar investigates the clues David left in a tape-recorded conversation at SP Viswanathan's office and identifies the other two victims as Dr. Unnikrishnan and Suryaprakasam.
 Undaunted, David then takes Sharadha hostage against his safety and kills Dr. Unnikrishnan with a telescopic rifle, despite strong police protection—and escapes again.
-David is supported by Sharadha, who learns about and sympathises with his revenge and wife's rape.
+David is supported by Sharadha, who learns about and sympathizes with his revenge and wife's rape.
 Sharadha hides David in her house basement, which is free from police suspicion, being the DIG's house.